arlogy/jsu/doc/jsu_common.md

 ```

 Note that this function is not intended to preserve the behavior of the accessor
-properties of an object; see why below if you are interested.
+properties of an object; see why below if you are interested, otherwise skip the
+explanatory code...

 ```javascript
 // Reason 1: the accessor properties of an object which is an instance of a